NetInventors/sw.ext.neti_tool_kit/README.md

-**NOTE**: If you are viewing this on GitHub, please be advised that the repo has been moved to [GitLab](https://gitlab.netinventors.de/shopware/labs/NetiToolKit) and we will no longer respond to Pull Requests on this repo, as it is only a mirror of the GitLab repository.

 # Shopware ToolKit
 ## About ToolKit
 This plugin for Shopware  provides some usefull functions and tools wich every developer needs sometimes.

 ## Requirements: